GyverLibs/EncButton/README_EN.md

 - What is MK used
 - SDK version (for ESP)
 - version of Arduino ide
-- whether the built -in examples work correctly, in which the functions and designs are used, leading to a bug in your code
+- whether the built -in examples work correctly in the catCranberries use the functions and designs leading to a bug in your code
 - what code has been loaded, what work was expected from it and how it works in reality
 - Ideally, attach the minimum code in which the bug is observed.Not a canvas of a thousand lines, but a minimum code